oslokommune/ukeweb_designsystem/src/organisms/cards/card/card.md

 ### General
 Multi-purpose container for previewing part of content, usually some form of article.

+### Blocks
+This pattern has one block named "content".
+Content passed to the block will render inside the content box.

 ### Data Fields
 | Attribute | Type | Values | Default | Description |
 |---|---|---|---|---|